entrifis/gustav/gustav.md

   questions in sequence
 - If there is a PRD but the section WORK TO BE DONE is empty or not present, resume with the questions below that reflect the present sections of the PRD
-- IMPORTANT: Ask the questions one by one.
+- IMPORTANT: Use the AskUserQuestion tool to ask the initial questions together, then follow up based on answers.
 - You know that the STAGE of “PRD" has been completed if there is a file “01_prd.md” in the {working_folder} and the section WORK TO BE DONE has content

 ### Questions to ask

-- When to ask this question: always, at the beginning of the PRD creation
+#### Initial Questions (use AskUserQuestion tool)

+Use the AskUserQuestion tool to ask the following questions together:

-- Question: What topic do you want me to do preliminary analysis on?
+1. **Analysis** - "Do you want preliminary analysis on a specific topic before planning?"
-- Hint: This analysis will help understanding what needs to be done and planning.
-Leave empty if you want to add it it manually in the PRD
-- Your action after the answer: if the answer is not empty, add it in the PRD with the heading “PRELIMINARY ANALYSIS”

-- When to ask this question: always
+   - Options: "Yes" (I'll specify a topic to analyze first), "No" (Skip preliminary analysis)

-- Question: Do you want a DESIGN section in the PRD?
-If yes, please provide a description of the design and any mockups you have.
+2. **Design** - "Do you want a DESIGN section with mockup analysis?"
-- Hint: This will help the creation of pages and components, if needed
-- Your action after the answer: if the answer is positive, create a section with the heading “DESIGN” in the PRD.
-The section should have two sub sections, titled “DESCRIPTION” and “MOCKUPS”.
-If the answer of the user is not just a “yes” but also includes the content of the section, add it in the PRD too.

-- When to ask this question: if the **{repos}** has not already been provided in previous steps, If it has been provided, skip this question and use the **{repos}** as the answer for this action
+   - Options: "Yes, with mockups" (Include design section with mockup file analysis), "Yes, description only" (Include design section without mockups), "No" (Skip design section)

+3. **Scope** - "Should I restrict work to specific repositories?" (skip if {repos} was already provided)
+   - Options: "All repos" (Let Gustav decide which repos to work on), "Specific repos" (I'll specify which repos to use)

+#### Follow-up Questions (based on answers above)

+Ask these as regular prose questions, one at a time:

+- If Analysis = "Yes": Ask "What topic do you want me to analyze?"
+  → Add answer to PRD under heading "PRELIMINARY ANALYSIS"

+- If Design = "Yes, with mockups": Ask "Please provide the design description and mockup file paths" → Create "DESIGN" section with "DESCRIPTION" and "MOCKUPS" subsections

+- If Design = "Yes, description only": Ask "Please provide the design description" → Create "DESIGN" section with "DESCRIPTION" subsection only

-- Question: Which apps/repos should I strictly work on
+- If Scope = "Specific repos": Ask "Which repositories should I work on?"
-- Hint: This will help to define the scope of the work and restrict me to the right repositories. leave empty if you want me to decide
-- Your action after the answer: if the answer is not empty, add the answer in a section in the PRD with the heading “SCOPE”

-- When to ask this question: always, if the WORK TO BE DONE section is empty or not present
+  → Add answer to PRD under heading "SCOPE"

+#### Final Question (always ask)

 - Question: What is the work to be done?
 - Hint: Describe the requirements in detail.
-You can copy paste any size of product requirements you wish.
+You can copy paste any size of product requirements.
-- Your action after the answer:
-    - if not already present in the PRD, create a section with the header WORK TO BE DONE
-    - In this section, add the answer of the user *EXACTLY* as provided.
+- Action: Create section "WORK TO BE DONE" with the answer exactly as provided.

 ## STAGE 2.
 ANALYSIS